 Tenant Eviction: A landlord can terminate a tenancy by giving notice in the approved form, or by using the tribunal.
 The legal system is highly efficient: it takes an average of 44 days to evict a tenant.

-Economic growth was estimated at around 2.4% last year, from an average annual growth of 3% from 2000 to 2014, according to the IMF.
+Economic growth was 2.4% last year, down from average annual growth of 3% from 2000 to 2014, according to the International Monetary Fund(IMF).
+The economy is expected to expand by 2.9% this year, and by another 2.7% in 2017.